unicef/hope-documentation/docs/glossary/terms/program.md

 Households or Individuals who fit the first set of targeting criteria and
         are potential targets of a given programme.
 They may or may not be further trimmed down with additional criteria or filter in the Target Population.

+## Programme Partner

+A group of users involved in the operations of a specific programme, often granted a defined set of permissions within programme (i.e., Grievance Redressal)

+## Programme Time Series Fields

+Individual's details that can be collected and updated more than once during the programme (i.e., Monthly Attendance)

+## Round

+An attribute to Programme Time Series fields that indicates how many times can a specific field be collected within the programme.